On this page:

 ECP issuance was restarted in April 2020, with ECP on issue having generally ranged from NZ$1 to NZ$2 billion until June 2023.
 However, there are benefits in maintaining a higher volume of ECP on issue.
 A larger ECP programme supports NZDM's investor diversification objectives as ECP typically attracts a different investor base than NZD NZGS.
 In addition, at times, ECP can be more cost effective to issue than alternative short-term instruments.
 A minimum of US$3 billion equivalent of ECP will be maintained.

-Current market dynamics, including higher T-bill yields relative to ECP, suggests most of the increase in short-term issuance is likely to be via ECP issuance in the near-term.
+Current market dynamics, including higher T-Bill yields relative to ECP, suggests most of the increase in short-term issuance is likely to be via ECP issuance in the near-term.

 The Crown’s programme operates through a closed dealer group.
 Consequently, any issuance to end investors can only be distributed by those banks named on the programme.
 ECP is issued by reverse enquiry with NZDM setting pricing levels to the ECP programme dealers daily.